MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/container_setup.md

 wget -uri https://aka.ms/newcontainerhost -OutFile c:\New-ContainerHost.ps1
 ```

-Run the following command to create and configure the container host where `<containerhost>` will be the virtual machine name and `<password>` will be the password assigned to the Administrator account.
+Run the following command to create and configure the container host, where `<containerhost>` will be the virtual machine name, and `<password>` will be the password assigned to the Administrator account.

 ``` powershell
 c:\New-ContainerHost.ps1 –VmName <containerhost> -Password <password> -WindowsImage ServerDatacenterCore -Hyperv